jc-bao/open3d-tutorial/README.md

   - [ ] Reconstruct from Depth image
     - [ ] Direct reconstruction
     - [ ] Reconstruct with esitimation of camera position
+    - [ ] Reconstruct with limited camera angle
 - [ ] Reconstruct object from tactile sensor